PrincetonUniversity/EDIPIC-2D/README.md

 ## Help

-For help with x the code, please submit a github issue.
+For help with the code, please submit a github issue.

 This code has been developed with the Government sponsorship (contract DE-AC02-09CH11466).
 The developer grants to the Government, and others acting on its behalf, a nonexclusive, paid-up, irrevocable, world-wide license in such copyrighted data to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.